What Is Aspergillosis?

 - blood tests to check for antibodies, allergens, and fungus molecules

-- sputum stain and culture to examine your bronchial mucus
+- a sputum stain and culture to examine your bronchial mucus

 Antifungal medication treats all types of the illness.
-The invasive type may be treated with oral or intravenous drugs such as voriconazole.
-If you have allergic aspergillosis, you may receive medication that suppresses your immune system (such as prednisone) along with antifungal drugs.
+Oral or intravenous drugs such as voriconazole can treat the invasive type of aspergillosis.
+If you have allergic aspergillosis, you may receive medication that suppresses your immune system, such as prednisone, along with antifungal drugs.

 If the fungus causes infection of your heart valves, surgery is usually necessary to remove the infected areas.
-The surgery is usually followed by extensive antifungal treatment.
+After the surgery, you’ll get extensive antifungal treatment.

 Allergic aspergillosis typically heals with treatment.
 You may get it again if you’re repeatedly exposed to the fungus.
 Recovering from invasive aspergillosis depends on your overall health and the strength of your immune system.